H-Studio logo

 Contact · 08

-Use the form or email to describe the situation — current status, what is stuck, who still holds access.
-It routes to the same inbox, and a mutual NDA is in place before we look at any code or system access.
-Do not send credentials, source code or sensitive production data through the enquiry form or messaging channels.
+Describe the current status, what is blocked and who still controls access.
+Do not send credentials, source code or sensitive production data through the form or messaging channels.
+A mutual NDA is agreed before technical access.

 H-Studio Berlin